citusdata/citus_docs/develop/reference_workarounds.rst

 * `SELECT … FOR UPDATE <https://www.postgresql.org/docs/current/static/sql-select.html#SQL-FOR-UPDATE-SHARE>`_ work in single-shard queries only
 * `TABLESAMPLE <https://www.postgresql.org/docs/current/static/sql-select.html#SQL-FROM>`_ work in single-shard queries only
 * Correlated subqueries are supported only when the correlation is on the :ref:`dist_column` and the subqueries conform to subquery pushdown rules (e.g., grouping by the distribution column, with no LIMIT or LIMIT OFFSET clause).
+* Outer joins between distributed tables are only supported on the  :ref:`dist_column`
+* Outer joins between distributed tables and reference tables or local tables are only supported if the distributed table is on the outer side
 * `Recursive CTEs <https://www.postgresql.org/docs/current/static/queries-with.html#idm46428713247840>`_ work in single-shard queries only
 * `Grouping sets <https://www.postgresql.org/docs/current/static/queries-table-expressions.html#QUERIES-GROUPING-SETS>`__ work in single-shard queries only